lathomas-222/lathomas-222.github.io/_teaching/fall2024-ta.md

 location: "Boulder, CO"
 ---

-Taught one weekly 3-hour lab section for 12 upper-level undergraduate geography and geology students in Principles of Geomorphology (GEOG/GEOL 4241)
+Taught one weekly 3-hour lab section for 12 upper-level undergraduate geography and geology students in Principles of Geomorphology (GEOG/GEOL 4241) during Fall 2024 semester.